burtrico/lyra-trading-bot/README.md

 # Boilerplate Grant Project

-This project demonstrates a basic contract built on top of Lyra.
+This project demonstrates a basic contract built, tested and deployed on top of Lyra.

 Try running some of the following tasks: